What is email account rotation

 How does email account rotation work

 Email account rotation allows you to select multiple email addresses when setting up an email sequence.
-In Email Sequences, you can choose any number of email accounts that you have connected to your account.
-For users on the Starter monthly plan, up to 3 email accounts can be connected by default.
+In Email Sequences, you can choose any number of email accounts that you have connected to your account to send a sequence.

 💡 Tip: To distribute sending evenly across all connected sender accounts, add the senders before launching the email sequence.